Introduction

 Design handoff doesn’t have to be painful.
 With proper preparation, clear specifications, effective tools, and collaborative attitudes, teams can make the transition from design to code smooth and successful.

-The goal isn’t perfect handoff—it’s continuous improvement.
+The goal isn’t perfect handoff — it’s continuous improvement.
 Each project provides learning opportunities.
 By reflecting on what worked and what didn’t, teams can refine their processes over time.
+The best handoff process is one that both designers and developers find transparent, efficient, and collaborative.

 Remember that successful products result from effective collaboration between design and development.
 Handoff is a critical moment in that collaboration, and investing in making it work well pays dividends throughout the product lifecycle.